quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week1.md

 #### **Analysing `walkin.js`**
 At this point, I'm dealing with frontend component `3D page` of the web application.
 In the webapp docker container, my focus is on `lib/scenejs/walkin.js` and `Components.js`.
 I'm going to create a plugin called `ShiftPointer` that will be used to select and translate any furniture object in the 3D page within the canvas while the shift key is holded.
 This is a bit complex.
+So, the first step is to change the cursor to a `Arrows move image` while holding the shift key.
+This is done by downloading the png image from bootstrap icons, using it in a css class and manipulating the appropriate DOM element using JQ.